Curriculum Detail

 • CP Ethnobotany: Plants and Humans

 Ethnobotany connects botany with human tradition through hands-on, project-based learning.
 Students develop their understanding of plant anatomy, physiology, and ecology, as well as uses of plants as medicine, materials, food, and cultural touch points through scientific inquiry and practical skill-building.
-In addition to labs and field work, students learn how to make teas, salves, tonics, fiber, dyes, and more out of plants harvested from the school garden and surrounding ecosystems.
-Students also examine the links between botanical knowledge and human society, with emphases on Indigenous perspectives and traditional ecological knowledge, as well as reflection on their own relationships with the natural world.
+Labs, field work, research, and collaboration enable students to learn about key plant processes including photosynthesis, growth, defense, and reproduction.
+Plant science topics are complemented with skills in practical and cultural uses of plants; students make foods, teas, salves, tonics, fiber, dyes, and much more out of plants harvested from the school garden and surrounding ecosystems.
+Examination of the links between botanical knowledge and human society emphasize Indigenous perspectives and traditional ecological knowledge, as well as reflection on students' own relationships with the natural world.
 This class takes place primarily at the Farm and Food Studies classroom at Hildene Farm.
-PREREQUISITE: Successful completion of or concurrent enrollment in Biology.
+PREREQUISITE: Successful completion of or concurrent enrollment in a biology class.

 • CP Food Systems